mLamneck/SDDS_ESP_Extension/README.md

 #### Testing the WiFi Manager
 You can use the [LED example code](examples/led/led.ino) in order to try it.

+If you want to use platformIO, you can download the full application from [here](/examples/platformIO/led/).

 ### Coding a Full-Featured WiFi Manager in 120 Lines
 #### Prerequisites
 In order to follow along, it's beneficial to be familiar with the basics of the [SDDS Core library](https://github.com/mLamneck/SDDS?tab=readme-ov-file#documentation).
 But we think it's still possible to understand it right away and read some stuff on demand.
 Just try it yourself as you like.